SuyashSingh01/Staysphere/README.md

 ### **User Web App**

 - **Authentication:**
-  - Register/Login using a mocked backend (e.g., JSON Server or Firebase).
+  - Register/Login using a secure backend.
 - **Browse Listings:**
   - Search and filter by price, location, and type.
   - Detailed listing pages with image galleries and reviews.
 - **Favorites:**
   - Add/remove listings from favorites.
-- **Mock Booking:**
+- **Booking:**
   - Select dates, calculate prices, and confirm bookings.
 - **Manage Bookings:**
-  - Interface to view and manage bookings (mock functionality).
+  - Interface to view and manage bookings .
+  - **Reviews:**
+  - Leave and view reviews for listings.
+  - **Profile:**
+  - User profile management, including profile picture upload and edit profile information.
+  - **Notifications:**
+  - Receive notifications for new bookings, reviews, and messages.
+  - **Payment Gateway Integration:**
+  - Secure payment processing for bookings.

 ### **Host Management Web App**